World bible console

 Set the canon

-Genre, tone, geography, magic and tech limits — your world's non-negotiable rules.
+Genre, tone, geography, factions, magic and tech limits — the rules your world cannot break.

 Generate in context

-Every NPC, quest and item is written against your bible, never from a blank slate.
+Every NPC, quest, and item is drafted against your bible instead of from a blank slate.

 Keep what fits